mitsuba-renderer/mitsuba3/docs/src/getting_started/file_format.rst

         <rgb name="reflectance" value="$reflectance"/>
     </bsdf>

-In this case, an error will occur when loading the scene without an explicit command line argument of the form :code:`-Dreflectanc=something`.
+In this case, an error will be raised when the scene is loaded without an explicit command line argument of the form ``-Dreflectance=...``.
 For convenience, it is possible to specify a default parameter value that take precedence when no command line arguments are given.
 The syntax for this is:

 .. code-block:: xml